 Cristina received a B.A. in Communication Studies with a minor in Women’s Studies at the University of Texas El Paso and a M.A. in Educational and Organizational Leadership at the University of New Mexico.
 Cristina is a self identified Chicanariqueña and proud to call El Paso, Texas her home.
 She misses El Paso Mexican food and the smell of desert rain.

-Reid Setzer, Policy & Legislative Affairs Analyst
+Reid Setzer, Deputy Director of Policy & Legislative Affairs

 Reid is the Policy and Legislative Affairs Analyst at Young Invincibles.
 In his capacity at YI, Reid is responsible for maintaining relationships with Hill staff, partners, the Administration, and other stakeholders in the context of YI’s health care, young parents, higher education and youth jobs advocacy strategies, as well as conducting policy research and writing about those topics.